fgrehm/tiny-rails/README.md

-Although the generated application code could be used on a production server, the idea is to try to give you a really basic application to try out new Rails gems, create spikes and to provide an isolated small Rails environment for reproducing bugs to support bug reports.
+Although the generated application code could be used on a production server, the idea is to try to give you a really basic application to try out new Rails gems, create spikes and to provide an isolated small Rails environment for reproducing bugs to support bug reports and / or to [demo](https://github.com/fgrehm/letter_opener_web#try-it-out) your Rails engine.

 You could also use this to create a single page application with Rails features like code reloading and the asset pipeline without having to set up